 Here are some of the options available to you, to pay for your truck driver training: 10 Ways to Pay For Your CDL Training.

 F.A.Q. – How To Become a Truck Driver

 The greatest time commitment when getting a CDL is the training.
-The training lasts anywhere from a few weeks to several months, depending on whether the trainee has chosen a company sponsored school (a few weeks), a private CDL school (few weeks-6 weeks approximately) or a Community College training program (could be several months).
+The training lasts anywhere from a few weeks to several months, depending on whether the trainee has chosen a company-sponsored school (a few weeks), a private CDL school (a few weeks-6 weeks approximately), or a Community College training program (could be several months).
 Each program is different.

 A truck driver’s salary is dependent on multiple factors, including the type of license they hold, years of experience, and the company they work for.
 According to Glassdoor’s 2022 reported data, the average yearly salary for drivers includes:

 15+ years — $68,021

 Truck driving schools typically start at about $3,000, but depending on the school, could run up to $10,000 or more depending on the program.